oumi-ai/oumi/docs/datasets/local_datasets.md

 The `Message` class represents a single message in a conversation.
 Key attributes include:

 - `id`: Optional unique identifier for the message
-- `content`: Optional text content of the message
-- `binary`: Optional binary data for the message (used for images)
 - `role`: The role of the entity sending the message
+- `content`: Text content of the message for text messages, or a list for `ContentItem`-s for multimodal messages e.g., an image and text content items.

+### ContentItem

+The `ContentItem` class represents a single part of content used in messages in a conversation.
+Key attributes include:

-- `type`: The type of the message content
+- `type`: The type of the content
+- `content`: Optional text content (used for content text items, or to store image URL or path for `IMAGE_URL` and `IMAGE_PATH` content items respectively).
+- `binary`: Optional binary data for the content item (used for images)

 Either `content` or `binary` must be provided when creating a `Message` instance.